Material Topics

 Operation Level

-• Establish systems, procedures, and services for users to comply with.
+• Establish systems, procedures, and services for users to comply with

-• Evaluate, monitor, and report risk assessment to corporate-level Risk Management Committee
+• Evaluate, monitor, and report risk assessment to corporate-level Risk Management Committee (ERMC)

 • Cybersecurity Department